yotsuba1022/java-concurrency/src/main/resources/note/Threads_and_Runnable.md

 will terminate as soon as the default main thread terminates.
 * The Thread class provides an interruption mechanism in which one thread can interrupt another thread.
 When a thread is interrupted, it throws java.lang.InterruptedException.
+* A thread (such as the default main thread) will occasionally start another thread to perform a lengthy calculation, download a large file, or perform some other time-consuming activity.
+After finishing its other tasks, the thread that started the worker thread is ready to process the results of the worker thread and waits for the worker thread to finish and die.